rackerlabs/support-how-to/content/how-to/rackspace-fabric/fabric-ticketing/index.md

 You must choose the required category from the pre-defined ITIL/ITSM management options.
 Below is the list of categories:

 * **Change**: Change category is used to raise the ticket for add, remove or modify the infrastructure.
-Examples of change category are Configuration of Manager Console, add or remove hosts, and so on.
+Examples of change category are Configuration of Manager Console, add or remove hosts, add or remove device and so on.
 * **Incident**: Incident category is used to raise the unplanned interruption or reduction in service quality.
 Examples of incidents are email delivery issues, lack of access to the network, website down and so on.

 * **Account**: Account category is used to raise an issue related to overall account access, account settings, contact information or managing users.

 * **Billing and Payments**: The Billing and Payments category is used to raise an issue related to usage and payments or payment options.

 * **Request for Information**: Request for Information category is used to request general information.
 Examples of general information are the address of the organization, headquarters location, and so on.

 ## Step 2: Account & Product